 The phrase "run of the mill" typically describes something ordinary or unremarkable.
 Yet George brilliantly subverts this meaning, suggesting that even “run of the mill” interactions carry profound significance in shaping our connections.

 At the heart of George's message is that every interaction presents us with choices.
 When tensions arise, we decide whether to raise our voice in frustration, speak our truth with compassion, or withdraw entirely.
+George recognized that the only thing we can truly control is our reaction to situations.

 Today, I will pay attention to the "run of the mill" moments in my relationships.
 I'll notice where I might be contributing to disconnection through my words, actions, or assumptions.